Although a chicken’s needs are fairly basic, getting the right kit can make life so much easier for the owner.

 Modern feeds are formulated to provide a complete balanced diet for chickens – there are different feeds for laying hens, breeding stock, chicks, growers, etc.

-Feed generally comes in the form of pellets or mash – crumbs are also available for chicks and ex-battery hens.
+Feed generally comes in pellets or mash – crumbs are also available for chicks and ex-battery hens.

 Pellets are easy and clean to feed, while mash can be given dampened or dry.
 Damp mash should be fed in a trough, quickly goes sour and must be removed if uneaten.
 Chickens take longer to eat dry mash than pellets, making it useful for keeping confined chickens occupied.
 It can be messy though, and is unsuitable for chickens with crests or facial feathering.